Transurbano: Future operations

 Due to the reduction in the gas subsidy for public transit operators, such as SIGA, various rolling stock owners and drivers have refused to provide service contracted by SIGA.
 Some have also chosen to raise fares or used cash instead of the SIGA smart card.
 This has resulted in a system that is unreliable and comparable to the previously existing model of multiple companies operating several routes.
 Fully publicly operated systems such as Mixco's Rutas Express, Villa Nueva's TransMIO, and Guatemala's Transmetro have seen success at providing safe and reliable public service at an affordable price.
 In 2017, the municipality of Guatemala considered a proposal to create a new alternative transit system to the Transurbano, under the Transmetro banner.
-This proposal would eventually develop into the TuBus system announced ahead of the 16th anniversary of Transmetro operations.
+This proposal eventually developed into the TuBus system announced ahead of the 16th anniversary of Transmetro operations.
 This system is set to operate along a previously proposed Transmetro alignment between zone 17 and Centra Atlantida in zone 18, as well as zones 4, 6, 7, 9, and 14.